willemsrb/sonar-issueresolver-plugin/README.md

 ##### Preview
 Use the preview option to preview the matching results.
 No actual changes will be made to the  project.

+## Webservices
+The main work for the plugin is done via webservices that are available via the SonarQube Web API (see SonarQube -> Helper -> Web API):

+- Update issues from another project: http POST to /api/issueresolver/update
+- Export issues from a project: http GET to /api/issueresolver/export
+- Import issues in a project: http POST to /api/issueresolver/import

+These webservices can be used by external tools to trigger the functionality.